Samuel Hollister Jackson: Death

 During the Great Vermont Flood on November 2, 1927, Jackson's car stalled after he hit a deep hole while attempting to drive through the rising Potash Brook near his home at Nelson and Tremont Streets in Barre.
 According to a witness, Jackson's hat and glasses were knocked off, and he appeared dazed.
 He began walking towards his house, and water rushing fast enough to cut a channel across Nelson Street (then a dirt road) carried him away.
-Those nearby attempted unsuccessfully to save him, as did a Vermont National Guard detachment.
-He drowned, and the next day his body was recovered from the Potash approximately a mile from where he was last seen.

-Burial

-Jackson was buried in the family plot of William Wells at Lakeview Cemetery in Burlington.
-S. Hollister Jackson was the brother of H. Nelson Jackson, who was married to Wells's daughter Bertha.